DMoenks/azure-ad-license-status/README.md

 :heavy_check_mark: Check for calculated removable licenses

-## Preparations
+## Requirements

-1. Create Azure automation account
-   1. Create PowerShell runbook
-   2. Add modules
-      - _Az.Accounts_
-      - _Az.KeyVault_
-      - _Microsoft.Graph_
-      - (optional) _ExchangeOnlineManagement_
-   3. Enable system-assigned managed identity
-2. Create Azure key vault
-   1. Create self-signed certificate
-   2. Grant Azure role _Key Vault Secrets User_ for automation account to certificate
-3. Create Azure AD application
-   1. Add certificate
+To use the script for either basic or advanced checkups, it needs the following:

-   2. Grant **Application** permissions for basic checkups
+- Permissions for basic checkups
   - Microsoft Graph permission _Organization.Read.All_
   - Microsoft Graph permission _Mail.Send_
   - Microsoft Graph permission _User.Read.All_
-   3. (optional) Grant additional **Application** permissions for advanced checkups
+- Permissions for advanced checkups
   - Microsoft Graph permission _Application.Read.All_
   - Microsoft Graph permission _GroupMember.Read.All_
   - Microsoft Graph permission _Policy.Read.All_
   - Microsoft Graph permission _RoleManagement.Read.All_
   - Office 365 Exchange Online permission _Exchange.ManageAsApp_ and Azure AD role _Exchange Recipient Administrator_
-4. (optional) Create Exchange Online application access policy
-   1. Limit Azure AD application's permission to intended sender mailbox
+- PowerShell modules for basic checkups
+  - _Az.Accounts_
+  - _Az.KeyVault_
+  - _Microsoft.Graph_
+- PowerShell modules for advanced checkups
+  - _ExchangeOnlineManagement_

-> HINT: To simplify permission management, the following permissions can be replaced with the _Directory.Read.All_ permission
+> HINT: To simplify permission management, the following permissions can be replaced with the _Directory.Read.All_ permission.
+As this would provide the script with additional, probably unnecessary permissions, consider this at your own discretion.
 >
 >- _Application.Read.All_
 >- _GroupMember.Read.All_
 >- _Organization.Read.All_
 >- _User.Read.All_

+## Preparations

+To use the script for automation purposes with Azure services, configure the following:

+1. Create Azure automation account
+   1. Create PowerShell runbook
+   2. Add required modules
+   3. Enable system-assigned managed identity
+2. Create Azure key vault
+   1. Create self-signed certificate
+   2. Grant Azure role _Key Vault Secrets User_ for automation account to certificate
+3. Create Azure AD application
+   1. Add certificate
+   2. Grant required permissions
+4. (optional) Create Exchange Online application access policy
+   1. Limit Azure AD application's permission to intended sender mailbox

 ## Links